port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/code-quality-security/sonarqube/sonarqube.md

 - `Saas Analysis` - represents analysis and latest activity in your SonarCloud environment.
-- `On-premise Analysis` - since SonarQube doesn't offer a straightforward API for fetching analysis and latest activity in on-premise installations, our integration provides an alternative solution for on-premise installation.
+- `On-premise Analysis` - since SonarQube doesn't offer a straightforward API for fetching analysis and latest activity in on-premise installations, Port's integration provides an alternative solution for on-premise installation.
 By utilizing the [pull requests](https://next.sonarqube.com/sonarqube/web_api/api/project_pull_requests) and [measures](https://next.sonarqube.com/sonarqube/web_api/api/measures) APIs, users can now visualize the results of scan analyses for each pull request.